 When it comes to relationships, there is one incredibly crucial factor that is all too often overlooked: consent.
+What is consent?
 Consent is an agreement between two people that must be given before each and every step of a sexual encounter.
 It’s essential, not just because it’s required by law in some countries, but more importantly because it ensures the pleasure and comfort of both parties involved.

 While all consensual encounters are bound to be great, the ultimate sex session happens when enthusiastic consent is given and mutual trust exists within the relationship!
 With clear boundaries set and proper communication maintained, consenting adults can explore their desires and fantasies with confidence.
 Let’s take off our proverbial clothes and have a sexy adventure through the world of consensual lovemaking!